Center on Research & Evaluation

 This is a 4-year project funded by the Institute of Education Sciences through the U.S. Department of Education.
 The purpose of this project is to develop a new computer-based assessment system for measuring oral reading fluency for students in grades 2-4.
 The new assessment system incorporates a speech recognition engine for automated scoring, as well as a new psychometric model for improved estimation of reading speed.
 It is anticipated that the new assessment system will substantially improve currently available oral fluency measures, both from efficiency and accuracy perspectives.

-The Middle School Intervention Project: The purpose of the Middle School Intervention Project (MSIP), funded by the Institute of Education Sciences, is to evaluate a multi-component intervention for middle school students who are well below grade level in reading achievement.
-These struggling readers received reading and school engagement interventions in middle school and data on a variety of academic and behavior outcomes are being collected through their 10th grade year to evaluate the long-term impact of the interventions.
+The purpose of the Middle School Intervention Project (MSIP), funded by the Institute of Education Sciences, is to evaluate a multi-component intervention for middle school students who are well below grade level in reading achievement.
+These struggling readers received reading and school engagement interventions in middle school and data on a variety of academic and behavior outcomes are being collected through their 10th-grade year to evaluate the long-term impact of the interventions.
 The project is implemented in 6 school districts in the Pacific Northwest and involves between 30 and 50 schools (depending on the intervention year), and approximately 7,000 students.